-To what extent can Germany's rise to the

-Germany fulfil position of the secondits expectations as largest humanitarian donor the second-largest has garnered significant donor? attention both at home and abroad.
-With its increased financial commitment, Germany is also expected to shape the humanitarian system, transitioning from a payer to a player in an underfunded humanitarian system in dire need of reform.
+To what extent can Germany's rise to the Germany fulfil position of the secondits expectations as largest humanitarian donor the second-largest has garnered significant donor? attention both at home and abroad.
+With its increased

-Germany's humanitarian engagement must integrated into the "turning point" ("Zeitenwende") of its foreign policy.
+Germany's humanitarian engagement must be integrated into the "turning point" ("Zeitenwende") of its foreign policy.
 However, this debate has yet to address or prioritise the implications of this turning point for development cooperation and humanitarian action.
 Even in broader foreign policy processes, such as the development of the first national security strategy, little attention has been paid to development and humanitarian policy.